Johanna Louise Baum1,2,3

 On 30 Aug 1837 Jean Frédéric Lebeau, the future husband of her mother, declared in a statement to the head priest of her parish that he was not her father, but nevertheless wanted to accept the child as his child.
 On 21 Jun 1839, after he had married her mother, he confirmed the adoption by declaring that he represented himself as her father.1

-According to family lore, Louisa immigrated about 1849 to Cincinnati, Ohio, smuggled out of Germany by the Moravin church at age 13.
+According to family lore, Louisa immigrated about 1849 to Cincinnati, Ohio, smuggled out of Germany by the Moravian church at age 13.
 It supposedly took 3 months to travel to the U.S., and during the journey they had nothing to eat but dry bread and cheese.
-Her granddaughter Evelyn Fenker told the story that although bread was baked fresh once a week on the ship that they ate the leftover moldy bread before they ate any fresh bread.
-She was said to have walked through the Cumberland Gap to get to Cincinnati.20
+Her granddaughter, Evelyn Fenker, told the story that although bread was baked fresh once a week on the ship that they ate the leftover moldy bread before they ate any fresh bread.
+According to the story, she walked through the Cumberland Gap to get to Cincinnati.20

 Marrying and Raising a Family --- Text Stolen from ReigelRidge.com !! ---